mff-uk/dataspecer/applications/conceptual-model-editor/README.md

 # Development
 We use eslint to keep the code in shape.
-Please run `npm lint` before every commit if possible.
+Please run `npm run lint` before every commit if possible.

 You can start a local development using `npm run dev`.
 As Vite is using caching of sources, changes in the imported packages from this repository may propagate.